OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:26

-I have been on frequent journeys, in dangers from rivers, dangers from robbers, dangers from my countrymen, dangers from the Gentiles, dangers in the city, dangers in the wilderness, dangers at sea, dangers among false brothers;
+I have been on frequent journeys, in dangers from rivers, dangers from robbers, dangers from my own people, dangers from the Gentiles, dangers in the city, dangers in the wilderness, dangers at sea, dangers among false brothers;

 ## 2 Corinthians 11:27